otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 Display the report using `console.log()` after the seeding process is complete in each of your seeding scripts.

+**Hint:** The recommended approach is to create a file, e.g., `index.js` in `prisma/seeding` that imports and runs all seeding scripts sequentially, collects their results, e.g., resource, records created, time taken, errors, and then generates the final report.

 ---

 ### Task 2